jasbits/gravity-forms-multi-form-sticky-field-sharing/docs/about.md

 # Future Ideas

+* Add merge tag support for populating field "Choices Labels" and their values (like Checkboxes and Radio Buttons)
 * Admin option to manually delete all user meta records named with the back-end prefix: `mfsfs_SYS_`
 * Implement a means for the form designer to enable the form user to clear all records as described for Admin option above
 * Admin option to NOT store entry data into user's database table, but instead use their session array (mimicking anonymous user handling behavior)
 * Capability to support storing entry data into the metadata of a custom post type
+* Add support for Post and Pricing field types
+* Add way to pre-populate saved MFSFS variables with defaults

 # Credits